Crack In The Cosmic Egg

 via web sales agents: £34.50 Bandcamp & Discogs

-p&p/shipping credit/debit card: phone or email your details.
+taxes) + p&p/shipping - withdrawn due to log-in problems credit/debit card: phone or email your details.
 Orders to new

 customers will be sent "signed for" cheque: UK sterling cheques, payable to Ultima Thule.
 New customers,